 It’s a simple numbers game.
 If more of your people have access to sensitive data, then be prepared to pay more for your coverage.
 The more access points, the greater the risk of a security breach.
 If possible, limit data access to keep insurance costs down.

-Any claims you’ve made in the past on your cyber liability insurance policy will likely result in higher premiums in the future.
+Any insurance claims you’ve made in the past on your cyber liability insurance policy will likely result in higher premiums in the future.

 How much business coverage do you need?
 Typical cyber liability policy limits range from $1 million to $5 million or more.
-If you choose a policy with higher coverage limits, you’ll probably pay higher insurance premiums.
+If you choose a policy with higher coverage limits, you’ll probably pay higher cyber insurance premiums.

 Policy limits include both a per-occurrence limit and aggregate limit.
 The occurrence limit is the amount an insurer will pay to cover a single claim.
 The aggregate limit is the total amount an insurer will pay during a policy year.